He Ji Braised Duck: Long queues for braised duck rice & kway chap in West Coast Market Square

 During my previous visits to West Coast Market Square, I noticed that a particular stall in the middle of the hawker centre had a constant long queue of customers.
-He Ji Braised Duck has always easily been the most popular stall in the market; it always stood out because of the line that snaked between the tables for its duck rice and kway chap.
+He Ji Braised Duck has always easily been the most popular stall in the market; it always stood out because of the line that snaked between the tables for its duck rice and kway chap

 Duck rice isn’t a dish I usually order, but it does hold a special place in my heart as one of my childhood meals.
 So naturally, I was curious to try what He Ji Braised Duck had to offer.
-Would the fare be worth waiting for and the consistently long queues finally make sense?
+Would the fare be worth waiting for, and would the consistently long queues finally make sense?
 There was only one way to find out: by joining the line myself.

 While the food preparation process wasn’t exactly speedy, I arrived at a good time when there weren’t too many people waiting before me.
 The prices of the dishes were clearly stated on their signboard, though I wish they had displayed the prices of add-on ingredients as well.